Your Budding Daughter: Some Practical Suggestions for Parents

 What Is Basic Human Decency?

-I define it as treating people with kindness, respect, and empathy, irrespective of race, religion, and social class.
+I define basic human decency as treating people with kindness, respect, and empathy, irrespective of race, religion, or social class.
 For example, holding the door open for someone carrying bags exemplifies kindness.
 Respecting someone's opinion, even if it differs from yours, demonstrates respect.
 Offering a listening ear to a friend in need showcases empathy.
 Simple acts like these cultivate positive relationships and a more compassionate society.

 How Does a Lack of Basic Human Decency Affect Mental Health?